tgirke/rcf/rates.md

 permalink: rates.html
 ---

+# How to gain access

+* Email account request to [support@biocluster.ucr.edu](support@biocluster.ucr.edu) including email and name of user and PI.
+* An FAU for the annual registration fee (see below) is required if a PI's lab is not registered yet.

 # Annual Registration Fee

 The annual registration fee of $1,000 gives all members of an UCR lab access to our high-performance computing infrastructure.